Patient Journey Intelligence Platform

 Unlike point-in-time data exports, the platform maintains living datasets that stay synchronized with your clinical systems.
 Every extracted fact includes:

-The platform automatically maintains two synchronized OMOP datasets from the same source data:
+The platform maintains multiple derivative datasets simultaneously from the same source data:

 The Impact: Measurable Improvements Across Your Organization